KlaraElmegaard/SocialGraphs_HP/index.markdown

 Actually many of the words are meaningful in the different wordsclouds and it is almost clearly to see which wordcloud that reflects each of the sources (also withour thee titles).
 While the wordcloud for the character pages showing many words that are connected to magic, the characters and the universe overall, the two other wordclouds also showing a lot of verbs, related to what the characters/actors do.

 ### Sentiment of the characters - is the evil guys really the saddest?

-We all know that the different characters of the Harry Potter universe have a lot of different personalities, so let prepare ourself to meet them for the first time!
-Is dobby actual as happy as we believe or are other characters happier?
-We will now perform a sentiment analyze of all the characters of the Fandom Wiki, too see which are the happiest and saddest characters.
+We all know that the different characters of the Harry Potter universe have a lot of different personalities and just by reading their speech in the books or hearing their lines in the movies, we get an intuition about the this personality.
+With sentiment analysis, we can explore this!
+And questions like "is dobby actual as happy as we believe or are other characters happier?" can be answered!
+In this section a sentiment analyzis is performed to compare the sentiment of all characters of the Fandom Wiki.
+Afterwards the sentiment of the Fandom pages of some of the main characters, will be compared to the sentiment of the same characters given by the lines in the movies.
+Furthermore the sentiment development of these characters through the movies will be explored and the sentiment of the movires and books will be compared.

 A sentiment analyze is performed to happiness rank a text, due to the words that is used.
 The happpiness ranking of words are defined in the [LabMT](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0026752).
 The distribution of sentiment are plotted below.

 <img src="images/HistPS.png" alt="hi" class="inline"/>

 Yes it is a bit disappointing, that the span between the happiest and saddest characters is so small.
 Is the Death Eaters actual not as bad as we assume?
 But nothing are as bad as it looks like!
-The histogram almost reflects a normal distribution (a bit skewed to the right), which we actually expected since the text on the Fandom Wiki is supposed to be written in a natural language.
-Even though it could be fun to see which characters we should meet with the happy face and which we should meet with a gloomy mind, ready to cast one of the Unforgivable Curses.
+The histogram almost reflects a normal distribution (a bit skewed to the right), which we actually expected since the Wiki texts are supposed to be written in a natural language.
+However it could be fun to see which characters we should meet with the happy face and which we should meet with a gloomy mind, ready to cast one of the Unforgivable Curses.
 Thus the 10 happpiest and saddest characters are found.

 | Happiest characters| Saddest characters |
 | ----------------------- | ----------------------- |